ChuanyuXue/NASA-RETHi-DRDS/README.md

 - Opt = 1
 - Flag = 0
 - Param = ID of data requested
-- Subparam = Number of rows of required data
+- Subparam = Request time interval length from start time.
 - Data = Empty

 Then send this packet by UDP channel to server.